Dylan-Thomson/unit-4-game/README.md

 # unit-4-game
 User selects a fighter, then must choose to fight opponents in a certain order to win the game.

+This project was created as a homework assignment for the Case Western Web Development Bootcamp.

 ## Fighter class
 The Fighter class contains properties for `name`, `healthPoints`, `baseAttackPower`, `attackPower`, and `counterAttackPower`.